-The Limited Partners held a noncontrolling interest of approximately 5.2% and 5.4% in the Partnership through their ownership of Partnership REUs as of April 30, 2017 and October 30, 2016, respectively.
+The Limited Partners held a noncontrolling interest of approximately 5% in the Partnership through their ownership of Partnership REUs as of July 30, 2017 and October 30, 2016.

 Broadcom adjusts the net income (loss) in its condensed consolidated statements of operations to exclude the noncontrolling interest's proportionate share of the results.
 In addition, Broadcom presents the proportionate share of equity attributable to the noncontrolling interest as a separate component of shareholders' equity.